-Seasoning mixes are a time saver in the kitchen.
+Seasoning mixes, like this Southwest seasoning mix, are a time saver in the kitchen.
 Instead of measuring out several different spices and herbs each time you want a particular flavor, you can reach for a seasoning mix and measure out the amount you need one time.
 That’s nice when you’re pinched for time.

-To get you started, I have a homemade Southwest Seasoning Mix I want to share today.
-It’s salt-free but packed with flavor and little bit of heat.
-Use it as a dry rub or in a marinade to season grilled chicken or fish.
-Add it to fresh salsa, sour cream, or guacamole for a southwest taste.
-Or think outside the box and mix it in with hummus.
-The possibilities are endless – tacos, fajitas, and more.
+Or think outside the box and mix it in with homemade hummus or sprinkle on green beans or other veggies before cooking.
+The possibilities are endless – tacos, fajitas, roasts, appetizers and more.
 Toss the spices and herbs together and store in a jar in a cool, dry place.
-And when you’re hungry for spicy southwest flavors, just reach for your jar of southwest seasoning mix and enjoy!
+And when you’re hungry for spicy Southwest flavors, just reach for your jar of Southwest seasoning mix and enjoy!

 - 8 tsp. cumin

 - 4 tsp. smoked paprika